Chris-Z-85/connect-four/README.md

 This project was created during the Full Stack Web Development course at <a href="http://www.spiced-academy.com/">SPICED Academy</a>, which I attended between January and March 2020 in Berlin, Germany.

+## Features

+* When a player wins, a message appears to announce the victory.

+* After a player wins game resets.

 ## Preview

 ![Project Image](https://github.com/Chris-Z-85/connect-four.github.io/blob/master/connect_four.gif?raw=true)